Deminarcis/Commandant/README.md

 ### SysReq

-- Windows 11 22H2 Pro or something similar
+- Windows 10/11 22H2 Pro or something that can install WLS2 GA from the store or web

 - Administrator access